Gordonby/securing-azure-storage-accounts/README.md

 Azure Policies are leveraged for the control plane deployment operations.
 They can be used to ensure the configurations identified above are mandatory through Append and Deny assignments.

 Policies can be assigned at the Resource Group, Subscription or Management Group scope.
 Assigning a policy at a higher scope prevents users that only have permissions at lower scopes from making exemptions/changes to the assignment.

+A list of community/microsoft Azure Policy definitions can be seen on [AzAdvertizer](https://www.azadvertizer.net/azpolicyadvertizer_all.html#%7B%22col_7%22%3A%7B%22flt%22%3A%22deleteRetentionPolicy%22%7D%7D)

 ### Soft delete policy definition